FarahIbrar/5-Day-Coding-Challenge/README.md

 # Tea Recipe Webpage

 Welcome to the Tea Recipe Webpage repository!
 This project documents my journey through the Code Institute's 5-Day Challenge, where I created an engaging webpage teaching "How to make tea?" using HTML, CSS, and JavaScript.
-In addition to tackling the challenge prompts, I seized the opportunity to develop my own unique webpage as part of the challenge.
+In addition to tackling the challenge prompts, I seized the opportunity to develop my own unique webpage on the same topic as part of the challenge.

 ## Table of Contents